 Here is a video of Saint-Saens' Swan from Carnival of the Animals (score):

 The audio controls below allow you to play the mp3 version of Saint-Saens' Swan from Carnival of the Animals (score).
 Alternatively you can download the MP3 file.
-You can also download the midi version of Saint-Saens' Swan from Carnival of the Animals (score) as an MP3 file.
+You can also download the midi version of Saint-Saens' Swan from Carnival of the Animals (score) or alternatively edit/play the midi file.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Saint-Saens' Swan from Carnival of the Animals (score) in PDF format.